You could pay less than £190*T&C's apply

 No, it isn’t, however most mortgage lenders make it a requirement and it is widely recommended.
 Without insurance you’ll have to cover all expenses in the event of a fire, theft and damages

-The cost varies as its very much dependent on many factors including age and build of property, and the locality of the property.
-Unfortunately, houses in flood planes will have higher insurance than those with low risk of flooding.
-However, the cost is a lot cheaper than having to rebuild your property or replace the contents inside.
+The cost of home insurance varies depending on several factors, such as the age and build of the property, as well as its locality.
+Unfortunately, houses in flood plains will have higher insurance costs due to the increased flood risk.
+However, it is important to note that the cost of insurance is still much cheaper than having to rebuild your property or replace the contents inside.

 Contents cover will cover contents up to the agreed value in the policy.
 Buildings cover will cover your home against major damage caused by fire, flooding or other mishaps.